stevepepple/data-canvas-neighborhoods/README.md

 ## Background
 To state the obvious: Cities are for People.
 Not Machines.
 Not Data Scientists.
 Not Corporations.

 Places in neighborhoods are also really hard to quanitfy.
 Places change dramatically during the course of a day and over months.

+"If something cannot fail, it is not experimental."
+Dan Deacon